 There is a formal procedure that citizens and legal residents need to follow to bring a relative to the United States.
 An invitation letter is a stepping stone into this process.
-If you’ve been tasked with writing an invitation letter by the United States Citizenship and Immigration Services (USCIS), but don’t know how to write it, this article explains how to write one for your application.
+If you’ve been tasked with writing an invitation letter for a US visitor visa by the United States Citizenship and Immigration Services (USCIS), but don’t know how to write an invitation letter for a visa, this article explains how to write one for your application.

 What Is an Invitation Letter?

-An invitation letter is a formal, official letter written by a U.S. citizen or legal resident to their foreign relative.
-This confirms that they are willing to accommodate the visitor in their house and initiate the visa process.
-The letter is then sent to the nonimmigrant alien.
+An invitation letter is penned by a U.S. citizen or resident for their foreign kin, indicating their willingness to host the visitor and start the visa invitation letter USA process.
+This letter is forwarded to the nonimmigrant alien.

-For a nonimmigrant to come into the United States, they must file for their respective visas.
-Tourists can file for a B1 visa.
-Students should file for an F, J, or M visa.
-Similarly, you can file a B2 visa for your parents.
-When submitting the forms at the U.S. consulate or Visa Application Center, submit this letter along with the application.
+To enter the U.S., nonimmigrants must apply for their relevant visas.
+Tourists apply for a B1 visa, students file for F, J, or M visas, and a B2 visa is for parents.
+When applying at the U.S. consulate or Visa Application Center, include the invitation letter for the visitor visa with the application.

 Who Needs an Invitation Letter?

 The invitation letter to USA isn’t required, but it’s beneficial.
 Visitors with family or friends in the U.S. can request a letter of invitation for visas to enhance their visa approval chances.
 Tourists can also get a letter of invitation for tourist visa from their tour agency.